Petal

 • Logging/monitoring DB transactions

-The principle of least privilege is the practice of limiting access to the minimal level that will allow normal functioning.
+Simply limiting access to the minimal level that will allow normal functioning effectively mitigates the impact of any identity theft.

 Example:

-How can you implement the use least privilege in order to secure your SQL server?
+How can you implement the use of least privilege in order to secure your Cloud environment?

-Very similar approach applies to file system configuration etc.
+A very similar approach applies to any system configuration etc.

 Learn from mistake